QuentinRa/blog.quentinra.dev/maths/matrix/inversion/gauss-det.md

 [Go back](../index.md#matrix-inversion)

-To find the determinant, you need to make reduce a matrix to an upper diagonal matrix, then use the property "$det(A)$=product of the values on the diagonal".
+To find the determinant, you need to reduce a matrix to an upper diagonal matrix, then use the property "$det(A)$=product of the values on the diagonal" to find the determinant.

 If you swapped lines, then multiply the result by